G0246/mipad-custom-boot/README.md

 English | [简体中文](/README_zh-CN.md)

 ## Introduction
-A module that is exclusive made for tablet devices and modifies the boot animation.
-Tablets differ slightly from other devices in that their animations vary depending on the orientation of the device.
-It has only been tested on the Xiaomi Pad 6 Pro (liuqin) V14.0.9.0.TMYCNXM at the moment, but it should work on other models as well.
+A module designed exclusively for tablet devices, replacing their boot animations with custom ones.
+Unlike phones, tablets often adapt their animations based on device orientation.
+> [!NOTE]
+> Currently tested only on the Xiaomi Pad 6 Pro (liuqin) running V14.0.9.0.TMYCNXM.
+It should work on other tablet models, brands, and systems, but further testing is needed to confirm compatibility.

 ## Requirements
 - Magisk v26.1+ / KernelSU v0.8.0+ / APatch 10568+
 - Android 11+ (API 30+)
-> [!NOTE]
+> [!WARNING]
 > This module is designed for Magisk.
-KernelSU and APatch are not fully supported and may cause issues.
+KernelSU and APatch are not fully supported and unexpected bugs may occur.

 ## Installation
 1. Download the [latest](https://github.com/G0246/mipad-custom-boot/releases/latest) release
 2. Change the animation timing or design to your liking (Optional)
 3. Flash .zip module in the Magisk / KernelSU / APatch app
 > [!TIP]
-> If you see a blank screen after adding your own animation, that means you didn't compress it correctly, the ZIP should be uncompressed (store-only mode).
+> If you get a blank screen after adding your own animation, it’s likely because the ZIP file wasn’t compressed right.
+Use "store-only" mode (no compression) when creating the ZIP.

 ## Disclaimer
 **Flashing this module may cause your device to bootloop, a bootloop saver module is highly recommended.
 I am not responsible for any damages caused to your device or data by using this module.
 Use at your own risk.**